 The QL40-CAL sub can be combined with other logging tools of the QL (Quick Link) product line or can be operated as a standalone tool.
 It is compatible with Matrix, BBOX and ALTlogger acquisition systems.

+- · Borehole diameter measurement

-- $\cdot \ \mathsf{Borehole} \ \mathsf{diameter} \ \mathsf{measurement}$ - · Borehole volume calculation before borehole completion, cementation - · Fractures and cavities localisation - $\cdot \ \text{Rock integrity evaluation} \\$ - · Often used in the implementation of environmental correction equations for other logs
+- · Borehole volume calculation before borehole completion, cementation

+- · Fractures and cavities localisation

+- · Rock integrity evaluation

+- Often used in the implementation of environmental correction equations for other logs

-And the
+that the